bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 -  :strong:`restorecommand` to modify the command for restore.
 Default setting is: :command:`xbstream -x -C`

--  :strong:`strictIncremental`: By default (false), an incremental backup will create data, even if the Log Sequence Number (LSN) wasn’t increased since last backup.
+-  :strong:`strictIncremental`: By default (false), an incremental backup will create data, even if the Log Sequence Number (LSN) was not increased since last backup.
 This is to ensure, that eventual changes to MYISAM tables get into the backup.
-MYISAM does not support incremental backups, you will always get a full bakcup of these tables.
-If set to true, no data will be written into backup, if the LSN wasn’t changed.
+MYISAM does not support incremental backups, you will always get a full backup of these tables.
+If set to true, no data will be written into backup, if the LSN was not changed.

 Restore
 ^^^^^^^